Skip to main content

 (30 Credit Hours Requirement)

-MS in Engineering Data Science program requires 30 credit hours (10 courses).
+MS in Engineering Data Science and AI program requires 30 credit hours (10 courses).
 We offer both thesis and non-thesis options.

 Core Courses